-As I was contemplating all the chiropractic books available these days, I noticed that it's a far different environment than it was 40 years ago when I was getting my start.
-A quick review of the books on chiropractic at the Colorado Springs library back in the early 1980s, in the rather limited section of 615.534 reserved for chiropractic, was pretty dismal.
+As I was contemplating all the chiropractic books available these days, I noticed that it's a far different environment than it was 40 years ago when I first learned about chiropractic.
+A quick review of the books on chiropractic at the Colorado Springs public library back in the early 1980s, in the rather limited section of 615.534 reserved for chiropractic, was pretty dismal.
 Anchoring the section were but a few titles, mostly devoted to victims of chiropractic and other largely negative perspectives.

 But as my own personal experiences with chiropractic invalidated the mostly negative tone I found in my chiropractic book research, I was able to lean into what was to become my career.

 What follows, in no particular order, are the 10 chiropractic books worthy of reading—whether you're a chiropractor, a chiropractic assistant or contemplating becoming one or the other.

 While I'm proud of my two most recent chiropractic books, Adjusting and "Recalculating!" here are the 10 titles by other authors that have been the most influential in my chiropractic journey.

 The Chiropractic Alternative by Nathaniel Altman.
 This was published in 1981 and was the first positive book about chiropractic I was able to get my hands on.